 Development projects are sometimes designed to help external institutions or corporations more than the people they should impact, as was seen in Lesotho.
 In this case, the country was “developed” by receiving donations from 26 countries and 72 international agencies to build infrastructure and markets (Ferguson & Lohmann, 1994).
-The project did not achieve its primary goals as it was not realistic to the geographical landscape, there was resistance from the local people, and the bureaucracy of the government was overwhelming (ibid).
-Multiple other groups benefited from the development projects, however.
-The World Bank profited from the exportation of cash crops and loans it gave, whilst Canadian manufacturers and corporations benefited from having a new market to export their farming machinery to (Ferguson & Lohmann, 1994).
+The project did not achieve its primary goals, as they were not realistic with the geographical landscape in mind, there was resistance from the local people, and the local bureaucracy was overwhelming (ibid).
+On the other hand multiple external groups benefited from these development projects.
+The World Bank profited from the exportation of cash crops and the loans it gave, while Canadian manufacturers and corporations benefited from having a new market to which to export their farming machinery (Ferguson & Lohmann, 1994).
 This shows that institutions and corporations often profit from development projects that have seemingly failed in their primary goals.

-One of the most prominent problems of countries receiving aid is corruption.
+One of the most prominent problems in countries receiving aid is corruption.
 If billions of dollars are sent to a corrupt country in Africa, the majority will likely not go to the people who need it (Moyo, 2009).
 Examples of such countries are the Central African Republic, the Democratic Republic of the Congo and Uganda.
-Tied to this is the extent of bureaucracy in the countries, which further makes it harder for aid money to flow down and reach the people.
-Because of the structure of the governments and the extent of corruption, the countries and citizens are dependent on any aid they can receive, and this pattern will not change any time soon as the majority of the aid money benefits the government or president.
-There is an argument to be made here for an alternative to aid in Africa, that is not a monetary bundle, such as direct foreign investment or trading with partners other than Western markets, such as China (Moyo, 2009).
+Tied to this is the extent of bureaucracy in these countries, which makes it even more difficult for aid money to trickle down to the masses.
+Because of the structure of the governments and the extent of corruption, these countries and their citizens are dependent on any aid they can receive, and this pattern will not change any time soon, as the majority of aid money benefits the government or president.
+There is an argument to be made here for an alternative to aid in Africa that is not a monetary bundle, such as direct foreign investment or trading outside the Western market, such as with China (Moyo, 2009).
 This would not only decrease the government’s reliance on aid but create more jobs for the people and decrease their dependence on aid and subsidies, which would be a more sustainable form of development.
 This idea is supported by Angela Merkel’s recent proposal of increased investment in African countries to improve living standards (The Associated Press, 2019).
 The New York Times reported how Germany has partnered with the World Bank, International Monetary Fund and African Development Bank – as well as twelve African nations – to make the countries more attractive to investment, such as by improving economic stability and fighting corruption (ibid).
 This is part of multiple EU strategies that focus on development aid.
-However, as has been proven above, the primary beneficiaries are not the people who are being ‘helped’ to develop.
+However, as has been stated above, the primary beneficiaries are not the people who are being ‘helped’ to develop.
 Instead, Germany and other EU countries are hoping to decrease migration to Europe by improving the living conditions in the home countries of potential migrants.
-Though this new article has a very factual tone, it is not entirely impartial as it sounds supportive of these investment strategies and hints heavily that Western countries may have to compete with Russia and China in investment projects.
+Though this new article has a very factual tone, it is not entirely impartial, as it sounds supportive of these investment strategies and hints heavily that Western countries may have to compete with Russia and China in such investment projects.